Herzult/8-bit-cpu/README.md

 ## Instructions

-### Fetch
+Every instruction is decomposed into 5 micro instructions.

-Every instruction starts with the same two instructions to fetch instruction and increment program counter:
+The first two micro instructions are always the same.
+They fetch + load instruction from the memory address pointed by the program counter and increment the program counter.

 0. `MI` + `CO`
 1. `RO` + `II` + `CE`

+After that, the loaded instruction's specific micro instructions are run.

 ### LDA (0001)